Icongram/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-practicing arrays and strings in c
+tasks on pointers, arrays and strings